Pikes Peak Cog Railway: Revitalization

 While the track work was underway, crews at the railroad shops in Manitou Springs began to rebuild the four two-car SLM railcars (Nos.
 18, 19, 24 and 25).
-Each railcar was converted to the new Strub system, received a new transmission with a retarder for dynamic breaking and was repowered with new diesel engines.
+Each railcar was converted to the new Strub system, received a new transmission with a retarder for dynamic braking and was repowered with new diesel engines.

 The railroad also placed an order for three trainsets (Nos.
 27, 28 and 29) from Stadler Rail of Switzerland.
 Each trainset would consist of a diesel-electric locomotive, two coaches and a control car, and marked a return to locomotive-hauled trains.
 Additionally, a snowblower (No. 30) was ordered from Stadler's partner, Zaugg AG Eggiwill of Switzerland.
-The snowblower has a diesel engine to turn its blades, but it is not self-propelled, but instead acts as a control car and pushed by one of the Stadler locomotives.
+The snowblower has a diesel engine to turn its blades, but it is not self-propelled and instead acts as a control car and pushed by one of the Stadler locomotives.
 In February 2021, the new equipment was shipped from Switzerland to the United States, arriving in Manitou Springs the next month.

 Meanwhile, the city of Colorado Springs (which operates the Pikes Peak Highway) built a new visitor center at the summit, while the railroad built a new platform.
 Down in Manitou Springs, the depot received a second boarding track and platform.

 The line reopened on May 20, 2021.
+The fare has increased over the years.
+In 2023, the price for auto-assigned seatings was USD$58.50 (adults) / USD$48.50 (age 12 and under); or USD$71 / USD$61 for reserved seating.